Americans love making New Year’s resolutions at the beginning of the calendar year.

 As with many aspects of our lives, the first of the year is a good time to develop some New Year’s resolutions in your capacity as a retirement plan sponsor.
 A qualified retirement plan is often an employee’s way to build their nest egg.
 But when employers become retirement-plan sponsors and offer this benefit to their participants, they also assume significant responsibility and liability.
 In order to meet these various responsibilities, it’s critical to have a plan in place to do so, document a prudent process and hire consultants willing to shoulder this responsibility and liability.

 Dean Piccirillo is a Principal and Senior Financial Advisor at HBKS Wealth Advisors.
 Dean is responsible for the firm’s Retirement Plan Services Unit on a national basis.
-The Retirement Plan Unit help plan sponsors establish or enhance a qualified retirement plan such as 401(k)s.
-Dean writes online about retirment and financial planning matters at www.deanpiccirillo.com.
+The Retirement Plan Unit helps plan sponsors establish or enhance qualified retirement plans such as 401(k)s.
+Dean writes online about retirement and financial planning matters at www.deanpiccirillo.com.